BellEraDev/BellEraDev/README.md

 # Hi Traveller!
 I'm Watcharapun, Welcome to my Github profile 👋

-      🌱 I’m currently learning Python, Javascript and Computer Science.
+      🌱 I’m currently learning Javascript, React, React-Native and Computer Science.
-      ⚡ I want to be a developer who can work from everywhere in the world!
+      ⚡ I want to be a Developer who can work from everywhere in the world!
+      ✨ Now I’m currently work as a Software Engineer ( Web Developer )

 #### 💬 Want to connect? 📫
 * Email : watcharapun.w@gmail.com